thankspedia/.github/profile/README.md

 **Kombucha.js** is developped as a part of a project called [Thankspedia][].
 Thankspedia is a project to implement the infrastracture for thankfulness, not for money; it tries to transfer not an amount of money, but an amount of thankfulness.
-For further information about Thankspedia, please refer the [webssite][Thankspedia].
+For further information about Thankspedia, please refer its [website][Thankspedia].

 [Thankspedia]: https://github.com/thankspedia/